 If you have stubborn built up residue, after washing and scrubbing your woodenware with a kitchen brush or Scotch Brite pad, let dry.
 Then, following the grain of the wood, use a fine sandpaper or fine - medium steel wool pad, lightly apply pressure to the area needing cleaning.
 Apply more pressure as needed as you go along, but lightly feather the edges of the cleaned area to blend into the untreated area of the wood.
 Only sand the entire item if you must.

 How Do I Remove Scratches?

 If you are removing scratches from a bowl, butcher block or board, do consider that wear and tear -- the “scars” of honest use -- add character!

 Start with a medium grit sandpaper, try to follow the grain of the wood and sand the scratched area, being careful not to go too deeply into the wood.
 Move to a lighter grade sandpaper, medium steel wool pad and lastly to a fine steel wood pad (00, 0 or 1).
 For a superfine finish, use a Scotch Brite pad.

 How Do I Apply Bowl and Board Rub?

 Beware standing water and bright light!
-Do not let woodenware sit in water, do not clean using a dishwasher and do not let wet ingredients sit on the wood overnight.
-Water will over-moisturize our bowl and this can lead to splitting along the grain.
+Do not let wooden ware sit in water, do not clean using a dishwasher and do not let wet ingredients sit on the wood overnight.
+Water will over-moisturize your bowl or board, and this can lead to wood splitting.

-Direct sunlight will dry out and may also lighten wood.
+Direct sunlight will dry out wood and may also lighten wood, especially Cherry.
 Wood is best stored in a cool, dry cupboard or on a shelf away from bright light.